XploreX/cgpa-book-server/README.md

 #### API base url: [https://api-rhapsody.herokuapp.com](https://api-rhapsody.herokuapp.com)

 - All the criteria conditions have to be passed as url query parameter
-- Data is said to satisfy given criteria conditions if:
+- Data is said to satisfy given query parameters conditions if:
   - Values in query parameter is substring of the values in said data's parameters , for example , if query parameters are ,
     ```
     college: collegeName,
     course: courseName,
     branch: branchName
     ```
-    And request is made to retrieve all information of a college, then information of first college that will satisfy all the criterias will be returned.
+    And request is made to retrieve all information of a college, then information of first college that will satisfy **all query parameters** will be returned.
-    A college will be said to satisfy all these queries if , college name contains a substring `collegeName` **and** college contains any course such that
+    A college will be said to satisfy all these query parameters if , college name contains a substring `collegeName` **and** college contains any course such that
       - course name have a substring `courseName`
       - course have any branch that have a substring `branchName`
    - Value in query parameter matches value in said data's parameter exactly in case of numerical values (semester parameter)
+- `ignorecase: true` query parameter can be added in the request to make all searches(college, course, branch, subject) case insensitive
 - All APIs support conditional requests containing `If-Modified-Since` header

  <br />